Skip to content

 isOnFire: "burning"

-This condition allow for specifying multiple instruction strings in one, longer string.
 Each instruction must be started with ^ character and no other dividers should be used.
 The condition will be met if all inner conditions are met.
 It's not the same as and condition, because you can specify an instruction string, not a condition name.

 Example